Digging Up Ed Gein: Our Expedition into the Dark History of Plainfield, WI

 An abandoned house just down the road from the old Gein property.
 The architecture is nearly identical to the Gein house that burned down in March of 1958.

 After several excursions into the backwoods over the years, we have finally managed to locate each of the stops on the Ed Gein tour.
 This will probably be the last trip there for a while, unless I miraculously have money for better film equipment one day, or invent some other excuse to return.
-It feels a bit like saying goodbye, laying a lifelong obsession to rest.

 There is nothing Gein-related left unexplored.
 Right?